CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowInfoAllOf.md

 `func (o *WorkflowWorkflowInfoAllOf) UnsetWorkflowCtx()`

 UnsetWorkflowCtx ensures that no value is present for WorkflowCtx, not even an explicit nil
-### GetWorkflowMetaType

-`func (o *WorkflowWorkflowInfoAllOf) GetWorkflowMetaType() string`

-GetWorkflowMetaType returns the WorkflowMetaType field if non-nil, zero value otherwise.

-### GetWorkflowMetaTypeOk

-`func (o *WorkflowWorkflowInfoAllOf) GetWorkflowMetaTypeOk() (*string, bool)`

-GetWorkflowMetaTypeOk returns a tuple with the WorkflowMetaType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWorkflowMetaType

-`func (o *WorkflowWorkflowInfoAllOf) SetWorkflowMetaType(v string)`

-SetWorkflowMetaType sets WorkflowMetaType field to given value.

-### HasWorkflowMetaType

-`func (o *WorkflowWorkflowInfoAllOf) HasWorkflowMetaType() bool`

-HasWorkflowMetaType returns a boolean if a field has been set.

 ### GetAccount

 `func (o *WorkflowWorkflowInfoAllOf) GetAccount() IamAccountRelationship`